drunkleen/leenfetch/documentation.md

 - You can version-control your config files for easy sharing.
 - Use symbolic links to share configs across systems.
-- Explore the comments in each `.ron` file for hidden features and advanced formatting.
+- Explore the inline comments in `config.jsonc` for hidden features and advanced formatting.

 ---